Ericsjx/CS181_Final_Project/README.md

 ## Authors

-This project was developed by [Your Team Name].
-For any questions or feedback, please contact [Your Contact Information].
+This project was developed by Jiaxuan Sun and Yanming Liu.
+For any questions or feedback, please contact {sunjx2022, liuym2022\}@shanghaitech.edu.cn}.

 ---